ScriptRaccoon/portfolio-website/src/data/posts/grouptheory-typescript-part3.md

 ### Types of homomorphisms

-There are three special types of homomorphisms: injective, surjective and bijective homomorphisms (i.e. isomorphisms).
-We can easily add getter methods that check these properties.
+There are three special types of homomorphisms: injective, surjective and bijective homomorphisms.
+Bijective homomorphisms of groups are exactly the [isomorphisms of groups](https://en.wikipedia.org/wiki/Isomorphism).

+We can easily add getter methods to check these properties.

 ```typescript
 // this says a != b ==> f(a) != f(b) for all source elements a,b